dinyar/uGMTfirmware/README.md

   in the top block.
 You can find it in `cactusupgrades/boards/mp7/base_fw/mp7xe_690/firmware/hdl/mp7xe_690.vhd`

 ### Generating the Vivado project
-Visit the project folder, source the Xilinx environment (if you haven't already) and execute `make project`:
+Visit the project folder, source the Xilinx environment (if you haven't already) and execute `make project` followed by `make bitfile`:

   ```
   cd [mp7framework_directory]/mp7xe_690
   [source Xilinx environment]
   make project
+  make bitfile
   ```
+*Note:* Calling `make bitfile` is only necessary the first time after a new checkout in order to generate some required cores.
+After this follow the instructions in the following section to (re-)build the firmware.

 ## Instructions for building the firmware